 - Bonds (TLT)

 There was two internals that especially sealed the deal for John.

 TICKs show the net buying and selling of the market, so high TICKs mean buying is stronger than selling, low ticks mean selling is stronger than buying.
 The day started off with the TICKs and the 5-period moving average at extreme selling levels.
 But then John saw the TICKs pop up and the 5-period moving average move higher, crossing into positive territory–clues that perhaps there would be a turnaround.

 So when did he know to buy?
 When the moving average of the TICKs went positive.

-He bought when it started to climb, and continued to buy in on the way back up.
+He bought it when it started to climb and continued to buy in on the way back up.
 The upward momentum had a few hiccups, but he could see from following the TICKs that the trend wasn’t completely falling apart, so he rode it out.

 Reversal Trends with Bonds

 If you think the market will go up, you’ve got to see bonds go down.
 Initially, John watched the market bounce, but he also saw that bonds stayed firm.
 His response to that?
 “No way.”